 One of the things that surprised me the most as I took on progressively higher leadership roles was how lonely I became.
 Early in your leadership career, you have leadership peers in the organization.
 You can talk, commiserate and even find ways to help each other.
-But the higher you progress in your career, the fewer peers you have around you until it is just you in charge.
+But the higher you progress in your career, the fewer peers you have around you until you are in charge.
 You’re surrounded by people but will never feel so alone.

 In Moneyball, Billy Beane was incredibly lonely.
 Some due to challenges in his life, some intentionally.
 He even tells Peter Brand that he can’t get close to the players because someday he may fire them.
 And I understand that because I felt the same way.
 I got to know my team, but I could never bring myself to build friendships with them.

 As leaders, we need to see the possibilities of new approaches.
 We can’t get trapped in the mentality of “we’ve always done it that way.”
 Leaders always need to be looking forward to what’s next.
 What is the better way?
 And when we get a hold of that vision, we need to drive it along in our organizations.
 Now, I take exception to Billy’s approach.
-He decided he would just ram it down everyone’s throats (more on that later).
-Great leaders know how to communicate a new vision and get their team on board with it.
+He decided he would ram it down everyone’s throats (more on that later).
+Great leaders know how to communicate a new vision and get their team on board.
 We should strive to bring everyone with us then, only if necessary, pull them along.

-Leadership Lesson 3: Make the Hard Calls
+Leaders Make the Hard Calls

 The final lesson on leadership from Moneyball is that leaders must make hard decisions.
 Billy missed an opportunity to communicate his vision to his team, but he was committed to it.
-And, as the leader, he expects his team to come along with him.
+And as the leader, he expects his team to come along with him.
 But they don’t.
 In particular, his head of scouting and the team manager are deadset against the new vision.

 Leadership is a lonely road.
 A crucial duty of the leader, and the most difficult, is innovation.
 Those who refuse to change with the times are destined for failure.
 Leaders must be willing to make tough decisions and take risks to thrive in this unpredictable world–even when they’re not famous or well-liked.